 Pictured here you see the buffalo cauliflower sushi, iced green tea, the garlic edamame and the Shoyu Koji Brussels Sprouts.

 I never really cared for brussels sprouts until I tried them.
 They are to die for!

 This family owned smoothiebowl chain operates in the Los Angeles area and is vegan except for honey and bee pollen.
 The bowls are made of superfoods like acai or pitaya, cacao nibs and coconut, fresh fruit and crunchy hemp granola, so it’s like having a delicious big ice cream – only healthy.

 My favourite bowl is the Chocolate Arc.
 It’s no problem to get the bowls without honey, they always ask.
 The paradise bowls shops I went to, in Manhattan Beach and Hermosa Beach have no seating area, but who needs that when you’re so close to the beach, right?

-Always helpful when traveling as a vegan are of course these apps!
+Always helpful when traveling as a vegan and looking for food are of course these apps!

-Have you eaten at amazing places in L.A. that I need to check out?
+Have you eaten at amazing places in the Beach Cities of Los Angeles that I need to check out?
 Let me know in the comments 🙂

 Do you already have my free checklist for traveling vegans?
 Subscribe to my newsletter and get it now 🙂

 (no paid advertisement) Manhattan Beach, Hermosa Beach and Redondo Beach of Los Angeles are often referred…21.
 October 2021